First impeachment inquiry into Andrew Johnson: Continued investigation in the 40th Congress

 In March 1867, Radical Republicans, dissatisfied with the slow pace of the inquiry, attempted to bypass that process outlined in Ashley's resolution and instead secure Republican caucus approval for immediate impeachment.
 John Bingham and James F. Wilson (the chairman of the House Committee on the Judiciary) killed this effort by the Radical Republicans.
 By mid-1867, impeachment was regularly promoted by chief opponents of Johnson in Congress.

-Judiciary Committe vote against impeachment (June 1867)
+Judiciary Committee vote against impeachment (June 1867)

 On June 3, 1867, in a 5–4 vote, the committee voted against sending an impeachment resolution to the full House, with three moderate Republican members joining two Democratic members of the committee in voting against doing so.
 They, however, also voted in support of censuring Johnson.
 On July 10, 1867, James F. Wilson reported verbally on behalf of the committee, by its direction, that they anticipated being able to report on or after October 16.
 He also stated that, as it then stood, five members were of the opinion that high crimes and misdemeanors warranting impeachment had not occurred, while the remaining four members believed that they had.
 It appeared that Johnson had successfully avoided impeachment.